aymaanmadhia-sudo/Aymaan_ACMResearchTasks/README.md

 ```

 This runs the built-in test cases and prints the input/output for each.
-you can even use it on your own text after two text.
+you can even use it on your own text after two example.